ghc/ghc/docs/users_guide/using-warnings.rst

     about any polymorphic local bindings.
 As part of the warning GHC also reports the inferred type.
 The option is off by default.

-.. ghc-flag:: -Wmissing-pat-syn-sigs
+.. ghc-flag:: -Wmissing-pat-syn-signatures

     .. index::
          single: type signatures, missing, pattern synonyms

-    If you would like GHC to check that every pattern synonym has a type signature, use the :ghc-flag:`-Wmissing-pat-syn-sigs` option.
+    If you would like GHC to check that every pattern synonym has a type signature, use the :ghc-flag:`-Wmissing-pat-syn-signatures` option.
 If this option is used in conjunction with :ghc-flag:`-Wmissing-exported-sigs` then only exported pattern synonyms must have a type signature.
 GHC also reports the inferred type.
 This option is off by default.